 Dear Collaborators,

-The solar activity has decreased since the last message.
+Solar activity remains unchanged since the last message.
+NOAA 13380

 See http://www.SolarMonitor.org for images and